-Wooden Toys for Babies
+Wooden Baby Toys

 This is a simple but lovely toy that’s ideal for little hands and fine motor skills.

 These wooden blocks are truly beautiful – so much so I bought them twice for double the fun!
-My fave thing about them is that they were perfect for Elfin as a small baby, but Pixie has not yet tired of them yet either.
+My fave thing about them is that they were perfect for Elfin as a small baby, but Pixie has not yet tired of them either.

 They’re perfect for promoting both joint and independent play, and I love that they encourage sharing and imaginative play too.